wkumari/draft-wkumari-dnsop-extended-error/README.md

-      set to 0 by the sender and SHOULD be ignored by the receiver. o  RESPONSE-CODE, 4 bits. o  INFO-CODE, 12-bits. o  EXTRA-TEXT, a variable length, ASCII encoded, text field that may hold additional textual information.
+      set to 0 by the sender and SHOULD be ignored by the receiver. o  RESPONSE-CODE, 4 bits. o  INFO-CODE, 12-bits. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.

 3. Use of the Extended DNS Error option